COURSE SYLLABUS

 PLEASE NOTE

-1. You are expected to listen to the audio cassette tapes, memorize
+1. You are expected to listen to the audio files, memorize new

-new words, read the grammar explanation in the textbook and to complete
+words, read the grammar explanation in the textbook and to

 6. When you obtain a score of 80% or higher on the final exam, you